inrs-ai/CBOE-VIX/README.md

-This is a tool that obtains daily CBOE-VIX data via email
+A tool that sends daily CBOE VIX updates via email.